pulp/pulp_puppet/docs/user-guide/recipes.rst

 ----------------

 Puppet modules installed on puppet masters can be managed with Pulp's consumer features.
-Start by registering the puppet master as a consumer.
-This process only needs to happen once, after which the consumer can bind to repositories of any content type.
+Start by registering the system as a consumer.
+This process only needs to happen once, after which the consumer can bind to repositories of any content type (puppet modules, RPMs, or any other content supported by Pulp).
 Note that the following command requires root privileges.

 ::